Syria's Ghouta residents 'wait to die' as bombs fall

 "Nearly all people living here live in shelters now.
 There are five or six families in one home.
 There is no food, no markets," he said.

-The United Nations has decried the assault on eastern Ghouta, where hospitals and other civilian infrastructure have been hit, as unacceptable, warning that the bombings may constitute war crimes.
+The Union of Medical Care and Relief Organisations, a group of foreign agencies that fund hospitals in opposition-held parts of Syria, said eight medical facilities in eastern Ghouta had been attacked on Tuesday.

 The Syrian government and its ally Russia, which has backed Assad with air power since 2015, say they do not target civilians.
-They also deny using the inaccurate explosive barrel bombs dropped from helicopters whose use has been condemned by the UN.
+They also deny using the inaccurate explosive barrel bombs dropped from helicopters whose use has been condemned by the United Nations.

 Conditions in eastern Ghouta, besieged since 2013, had increasingly alarmed aid agencies even before the latest assault, as shortages of food, medicine and other basic necessities caused suffering and illness.